fabien0102/ts-to-zod/README.md

 - `Array<>`
 - `Promise<>`

+## Type references

-This utils is design to work with one file only, and will reference types from the same file:
+This utility is designed to work with one file at a time (it will not split one file into several), and will handle references to types from the same file:

 ```ts
 // source.ts